frosas/wallpaperer/README.markdown

 # Wallpaperer

-Adapts an image to user's screen size
+## Features

+- Image is resized and cropped (if necessary) to fit the desired size
+- Desktop size is automatically detected

-# TODO
+## TODO

 - Download button
   - File name: {$originalName}-{$width}x{$height}.jpg